ALLEN'S SWAMP MONKEY

 Size, Weight, and Lifespan

 Compared with other guenons, the Allen’s swamp monkey has a stockier build and short-ish tail.
 Total length, including head and body, is around 18 in (45 cm), with tail-length just slightly longer at 20 in (50 cm).
-Consistent with other arboreal quadrupeds, the swamp monkey has hindlimbs that are longer than its forelimbs.
+Consistent with other arboreal (tree-dwelling) quadrupeds, the swamp monkey has hindlimbs that are longer than its forelimbs.
 The sexes exhibit a marked degree of sexual dimorphism in overall body mass.
+Sexual dimorphism is distinct differences in size or appearance between the sexes of an animal in addition to the differences in their reproductive organs.
 Adult males are 13 lbs (6 kg), and their female conspecifics are typically around 8 lbs (3.7 kg).
 At birth, these monkeys are very small, roughly 0.5 lbs (220 g).
-Data regarding senescence and longevity of this species in the wild is currently non-existent, but captive monkeys are reported to live to at least 23 years old.
+Data regarding senescence (aging) and longevity of this species in the wild is currently non-existent, but captive monkeys are reported to live to at least 23 years old.

 The swamp monkey is relatively comparable in body proportions and size to guenons.
 Both males and females possess a dark-khaki haircoat with whitish undersides.
 Their faces are framed by long, dark gray cheek fur, which is outlined with dark lines.
 The skin on their throats is light gray.
 Both sexes have a patch of orange-red skin beneath the tail; females have distinctive estrus swellings (other female guenon species do not present with these), and males have light-blue scrotal skin.
 While the bright hues of their sexual skin may seem conspicuous, overall this coloration is relatively dull and drab among guenons.
 The mouths of Allen’s swamp monkeys include the dimorphic canines (males’ are longer and larger than females’) and the shortened third molar of the guenons, but this monkey has significantly broader molars than other cercopithecines, more similar to macaques.
 There are other features this species shares with macaques, like their leaf-shaped ears, broad hands and feet, and short limbs.
 Adult male swamp monkeys have well-developed sitting pads, which are located beneath the buttocks and feel hard to the touch.
 Within primatology, these built-in seat cushions are formally referred to as ischial callosities.